 Clinical Nurse Specialists

-The role of the Community Palliative Care Clinical Nurse Specialist Team is to provide high quality specialist palliative care to patients with life limiting conditions.
+The role of the Community Palliative Care Clinical Nurse Specialist Team is to provide specialist palliative and end of life care to patients with life limiting conditions.
 Their role is an advisory and supportive one.
-They work alongside GPs and other health & social care staff to provide care and support to patients and families within their own home or in care homes.
-They act as a specialist resource to our community colleagues and work in conjunction with other members of the Hospice Multidisciplinary Team.
+They work alongside GPs and other health & social care staff to provide care and support to patients and families.
+They act as a specialist resource to our community colleagues and work in conjunction with other members of the Hospice Multi-disciplinary Team.

 What You Can Expect